bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-app-usb.md

            Expected output:
            ```
            Glacier.pdf: OK
+           Glacier-linux-only.pdf: OK
            glacierscript.py: OK
            base58.py: OK
            README.md: OK
            ```

-    5. Copy the glacier folder to the Q1 APP USB.
+    1. Copy the glacier folder to the <span class="qapp">Q1 APP</span> USB.
         1. Click on the File Manager icon in the launching dock along the left side of the screen.
-        2. Find the "glacier" folder under "Home".
+        1. Find the "glacier" folder under "Home".
-        3. Click and drag the glacier folder to the icon representing the USB drive on the left.
+        1. Click and drag the glacier folder to the icon representing the USB drive on the left.
 The USB drive will look like this, but may have a different name:
-        4. If you see an "Error while copying" pop-up, you may be suffering from [this Ubuntu bug](https://bugs.launchpad.net/ubuntu/+source/nautilus/+bug/1021375).
+        1. If you see an "Error while copying" pop-up, you may be suffering from [this Ubuntu bug](https://bugs.launchpad.net/ubuntu/+source/nautilus/+bug/1021375).
         To fix it, do the following and then retry copying the files: